YukiyamaShizuka/SPONSOR/README.md

 # Sponsor the Signal Project

-Signal is a low-level language designed from scratch in ARM64 assembly, built to support deterministic system execution and future AI-integrated control layers.
+**Signal** is a low-level language written entirely in ARM64 assembly, designed to enforce deterministic execution, eliminate hidden state transitions, and restore full transparency between computation, memory, and control.

-It is the foundation layer of TreeOS — a new kind of operating system where memory, control, and logic are fully transparent and traceable.
+It is the execution backbone of **TreeOS** — a new operating system architecture that rejects black-box behavior and embraces verifiable, observable logic from the first instruction onward.

 ---

-## Why Sponsor?
+## Why This Matters

-This project is being developed **entirely by an individual**, without institutional funding or hardware sponsorship.
+Modern software systems are saturated with abstraction layers that obscure fundamental operations.
+Signal proposes an alternative: **rebuild the system from the silicon upward**, starting with a language that does not lie.

+But this is not a corporate project.
+It is being built **by a single independent developer**, with no institution, no team, and currently, no dedicated hardware.

+---

+## What Your Support Enables

-To continue development — especially writing and testing full assembly on Apple Silicon — the author hopes to acquire:
+To continue this work — especially to write and test full assembly logic directly on Apple Silicon — the following hardware is urgently needed:

+### Primary Development Device:

-**A MacBook Air M4 (24GB RAM / 512GB SSD)**
+- **MacBook Pro 14" (M4 Pro, 24GB RAM / 512GB SSD)**
-This will serve as a dedicated development and test device for low-level code in the Signal/TreeOS environment.

-In addition, much of the author's creative output — particularly speculative system design and theoretical modeling — arises through extended dialogue with GPT in a handwritten and visual form.
-To support this process, the following tools are also needed:
+  → Dedicated development and verification machine for the Signal runtime and TreeOS subsystems.

+### Design & Long-form Interface:

-- **iPad Pro 2024 (13") + Magic Keyboard Folio + Pencil Pro**
+- **iPad Pro 2024 (13") + Magic Keyboard Folio + Apple Pencil Pro**
-  These will be used for outlining architectures, recording GPT discussions, and managing long-form concept development in a mobile-friendly environment.

-Looking further ahead, there may also be a need for a **TreeOS prototype testing workstation**, once the first generation of the system reaches minimum viable form.
+  → Used for handwritten system sketches, AI-integrated workflows, and design development in mobile environments.

 ---